Summer of Sam: Plot

 As the Son of Sam killings continue, tension rises in the neighborhood.
 A local police detective asks the local mob boss to help him find the killer; Joey T and his friends also make a list of possible suspects, including Ritchie whom they regard as "a freak".
 Ritchie and Ruby invite Vinny and Dionna to come see their punk band perform at CBGB, but once there, Dionna feels intimidated by the punk crowd and refuses to go in.
 Vinny and Dionna instead go to Studio 54, where they are denied entry and finally end up at Plato's Retreat where they take drugs and participate in an orgy.
 Vinny becomes upset when he sees Dionna appearing to enjoy the experience of having sex with another man, even though he himself is having sex with other women.
-He berates Dionna in the car on the way home, causing her to get mad and reveal that she knows he cheated on her with Chiara.
+He berates Dionna in the car on the way home, resulting in his angered wife revealing that she knows he cheated on her with Chiara.
 She storms off to stay at her father's house.
 Vinny begins to drink, uses drugs and makes a scene at Gloria's hair salon, causing her to angrily throw him out and then inform Dionna about their affair.
 Upon hearing from Gloria, Dionna leaves Vinny for good.

 Joey T and his gang decide that the latest witness sketch of Son of Sam released by the police resembles Ritchie and attempt to track him down at CBGB.
 Joey persuades the unstable Vinny, who is high on drugs he has taken to dull the pain of his impending divorce, to help them lure Ritchie out of his house, since Vinny is the only local friend Ritchie still trusts.
 Unbeknownst to Vinny and his friends, the police have already arrested David Berkowitz, the real Son of Sam.
 Vinny goes to Ritchie's family home, where Ritchie and Ruby are packing up to leave town, and lures Ritchie out on the pretext of talking about his failing marriage.
 Once Ritchie is outside, Vinny warns Ritchie under his breath to run, but Ritchie does not heed the warning and is attacked and severely beaten by Joey T and his gang.
 Ritchie's stepfather, Eddie, emerges from the house brandishing his gun and rescues the badly injured Ritchie, telling the attackers that Ritchie is not the Son of Sam and that the TV news is reporting that the police have just arrested the real killer.
 Unable to face Ritchie, Vinny walks away.